Grant094/grant094-diceware/README.md

 Wanna develop in Docker?
 We got you covered.
 Here are some helper scripts:

-- `bin/docker-build.sh` - Build the Docker copntainer
+- `bin/docker-build.sh` - Build the Docker container
 - `bin/docker-dev.sh` - Run in dev mode--listening on http://localhost:8000/
 - `bin/docker-prod.sh` - Run in prod mode--listening on http://localhost:80/
 - `bin/docker-push.sh` - Push to Docker Hub